Ronny199/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-C - Pointers, arrays and strings:
+C- Pointers, arrays and strings:
 0.function taking a pointer to an int as parameter and updates value to 98.
 1.function swaping values of two integers.
 2.function returning length of a string.